ocra-recipes/gOcra/README.txt

 GHController
 ======================

-This library is a c++ package to control robotic systems in dynamics
+This library is a c++ package to control robotic systems in dynamics and in quasi-static

 dependencies
 ------------